Northshore Scholarship Foundation

 Woodinville Rotary Club

 joined the Foundation in 1988 and established its own account as well as an account to memorialize past president Jerry Wilmot to provide a perpetual business management scholarship at the college level.
-The club provides academic scholarships yearly at Woodinville High School, as well as a leadership scholarship, and one for a Northshore graduate interested in entering the teaching profession.
+The club provides scholarships

 In the unlikely event that the Foundation should ever disband, the assets would be distributed to the service clubs to be used for scholarship purposes in perpetuity.